acemod/ACE3/optionals/balltracers/README.md

 ace_tracers
 ===========

-Ball tracers for ArmA3 ported from ACE2.
+Ball tracers for Arma 3 ported from ACE2.

 ## Maintainers